ygdrasil-io/webgpu-shader/GUIDELINES.md

-# WebGPU Shader DSL - Development Guidelines
+# Shader DSL - Development Guidelines

-This development guide is intended for developers and AI agents working on the WebGPU Shader DSL project.
+This development guide is intended for developers and AI agents working on the Shader DSL project.
 It provides comprehensive guidelines, standards, and best practices for contributing to and maintaining the codebase.

 ## Project Structure